1 : to influence or entice by soft words or flattery

 2 : to gain or get by coaxing or flattering

 3 : to use soft words or flattery

 Did You Know?

-Suzie wheedled the babysitter into letting her stay up an hour past her bedtime.
+Suzie and Timmy wheedled the babysitter into letting them stay up an hour past their bedtime.

 Test Your Vocabulary with M-W Quizzes

 Unscramble the letters to create a synonym of wheedle: OESGCNRU.VIEW THE ANSWER